Nessa-v/Data-Analysis-projects/Superstore_Data/README.md

-PROJECT OWNER: VANESSA NWANKWO
+# PROJECT AUTHOR: VANESSA NWANKWO

-DATE CREATED: MARCH 2025
+# DATE CREATED: MARCH 2025

-PROJECT TITLE: SUPERSTORE SALES DATA ANALYSIS
+# PROJECT TITLE: SUPERSTORE SALES DATA ANALYSIS

-PROJECT AIM: To conduct end-to-end analysis of Superstore sales data to uncover trends and determine factors affecting sales and profitability.
+# PROJECT AIM: To conduct end-to-end analysis of Superstore sales data to uncover trends and determine factors affecting sales and profitability.

-TOOLS USED: PostgreSQL, Python
+# LANGUAGE / TOOLS USED: PostgreSQL, Python

-ABOUT THE DATASET
+## ABOUT THE DATASET

 The dataset used is the ‘Projects Data’ obtained from DataCamp.